gina-alaska/gina-rails-template/README.md

   * Creates a couple of controllers, models and some views that can be used to help
 * create cookbook (optional)

-By default it will add the following gems, along with authentication stuff described later on

-* haml          - simple view syntax
-* bower-tools   - some default configs to let bower work with rails easier.

 ##How to use

 You will need to checkout the template repo to somewhere local